 Main research topics:

-The main study topics of the division of Gastroenterology and Hepatology are the neuromuscular transmission in the gastrointestinal tract, visceral hypersensitivity and afferent signalling in physiological and pathophysiological inflammatory conditions; the mechanisms of motility disorders in postoperative and septic ileus; the therapeutic potential of treatment of colitis with worms and worm proteins; the mechanisms of portal hypertension and the intrahepatic resistance and its determinants in severe non-alcoholic fatty liver disease (NAFLD).
+The main study topics of the laboratory of Gastroenterology & Hepatology are the neuromuscular transmission in the gastrointestinal tract, visceral hypersensitivity and afferent signalling in physiological and pathophysiological inflammatory conditions; the mechanisms of motility disorders in postoperative and septic ileus; the mechanisms of portal hypertension and the intrahepatic resistance and its determinants in severe non-alcoholic fatty liver disease (NAFLD).

 IBD and IBS: visceral hypersensitivity